Hatshepsut: The woman who dared to become pharaoh

 These were also heavily gendered, which made the job of sculptors and artists very difficult when they started making images of a woman in these roles.

-As a result, she faced a similar uncomfortable position where the traditional clothes and accessories worn by pharaohs were very masculine.
+Hatshepsut was well aware of the confusion and awkwardness.
+She faced a similar uncomfortable position with her clothing, as the traditional outfits and accessories worn by pharaohs were very masculine.

 She decided that she needed to appear in public wearing the traditional pharaonic false-beard and male clothes so that people knew she was standing in the role of king.